BC Genealogical Society Committees:

 Hospitality Committee: Committee members welcome BCGS members and visitors to our general meetings, provide name tags, provide light refreshments for most meetings and the Christmas social, manage the Society’s 50/50 draw, and assist with special events and activities.

 Membership Committee: At each general meeting, there is a membership table and committee members give information and take new memberships and renewals.
 Membership is for a calendar year, however, those who join from October on may elect either to pay for the current year and receive all the back issues of the journal, or to pay for the coming year, receiving journals starting in March.
 There are individual memberships, associate memberships (if in the same household as an individual member), student memberships and institutional memberships.
 Other British Columbia genealogical groups are eligible for affiliate group memberships.

-Public Relations: Members of the Public Relations committee attend special events, like the BC Highland Games and the European Festival, and send out information on BCGS activities and events to groups, news media and others or speak to groups about the BCGS.
+Public Relations: Members of the Public Relations committee attend special events like the BC Highland Games and the European Festival, and send out information on BCGS activities and events to groups, news media and others or speak to groups about the BCGS and genealogy.
 Volunteers are always welcome.